Ramesh24893/LearningProgress/Banking Console/README.md

 7.apply loan

 For above 4,5,6,7 features
-User can send a request to manager for only once if user apply another time user get notification Manager can accept or reject that requests and it will be updated in User account Accept or reject message stored in user inbox
+User can send a request to manager for only once if user apply another time user get notification, Manager can accept or reject that requests and it will be updated in User account, Accept or reject message stored in user inbox

 8.delete Account